pwilmart/power_of_proteomes/README.md

 ![slide 16](images/Slide16.png)

 Identifying potential contaminating proteomes in samples is one of many biologically relevant ways that whole proteome information can be used.
 Summarizing protein abundance measurements (MS1 feature intensities, TMT reporter ion intensities, fragment ion intensity weighted spectral counts, DIA intensities, etc.) to create whole proteome information is extremely valuable.
-It enables a rich variety of quality control metrics to be computed.
+It enables a rich variety of quality control metrics to be computed and visualized.

 Abundances of common contaminants can be tracked across samples to assess the quality of sample processing.
 Potential contaminating tissue proteomes can be identified.
 Total abundances of groups of proteins (families like immunoglobulin or cytochrome proteins, for example) can be compared between samples.
-There are other important biological information in proteome summarizations.
+There is a great deal of important biological information in whole proteome summarizations.

 This is your opportunity to learn about the proteome you are studying.
 Is the proteome you are measuring a good representation of what previous studies have shown?
+Are there important proteins that are missing (why)?
 Did you use a FASTA file that had the proteins you expected to be in your proteome?
 Did you mistakenly use a fully tryptic search for bio fluid samples (which have many semi-tryptic peptides)?
 Do you need to redo some upstream data processing steps?

 Is the proteome dominated by a small number of highly abundant proteins or large numbers of intermediate abundance proteins?
 The characteristics of the proteome under study can have profound implications for normalization and statistical testing strategies.
 Have you determined some robust criteria for peptide/protein identification and some way to determine a workable limit of quantitation?
 (Hint: if you are imputing data, you are probably doing something wrong.)

 The proteomics field has had the capability to generate proteome information for many years.
-Maybe it time to finally make use of it?
+Maybe it time we finally make use of it?

 ---